kpirabaharan/Spotify-Clone/README.md

 You can access the live demo of the app at [https://spotify-clone-kpirabaharan.vercel.app/](https://spotify-clone-kpirabaharan.vercel.app/).

+- Feel free to use the anonymous account linked to a dummy email address.
+- Or you can use your own email address.
+This deployment is in test mode so you can "pay" (dummy transactions) with fake information.
+The test payment card is 4242 4242 4242 4242.
+The rest of the information can be made up.
+- _Please don't unsubscribe from the spotify plan from the dummy account.
+I want to show the billing portal to visitors._

 ## Technologies Used

 - Next.js: React framework for server-side rendering and building web applications